 Source: My personal library.

-There was no bad language and no explicit sex.
-Overall, I'd recommend this novella as well-written, clean reading.
+There was no explicit sex.
+There was no bad language.
+Overall, I'd highly recommend this well-written, clean novel.

 If you've read this book, what do you think about it?
 I'd be honored if you wrote your own opinion of the book in the comments.